Kunaal Roy Kapur: Background and personal life

 Kunaal comes from a family of mixed Hindu Punjabi and Baghdadi Jewish heritage.
 His paternal grandfather, Raghupat Roy Kapur (or Raghupat Rai Kapoor), was a film producer.
-Kunaal's father was Kumud Roy Kapur, and his mother, Salome Roy Kapur, is of Baghdadi Jewish descent whose ancestors migrated to India from Israel and Iraq as merchants.
+Kunaal's father was Kumud Roy Kapur, and his mother, Salome Roy Kapur, is of Baghdadi Jewish descent whose ancestors migrated to India from Palestine and Iraq as merchants.
 A dancer, dance instructor, stage choreographer and former Miss India, Salome is the daughter of Sam and Ruby Aaron, who were among the earliest accredited teachers of Ballroom and Latin American dancing in India.

 Kunaal is the second of three brothers.
 His elder brother is Siddharth Roy Kapur, CEO of UTV and Disney India, and his younger brother is film actor Aditya Roy Kapur.
 Actress Vidya Balan is married to Siddharth.

 Kunaal has been married to Shayonti Salvi since 2005.
 Shayonti is of mixed Maharashtrian and Sindhi heritage.
-The couple has a son named Ishan and a daughter named Shaziyah.
+The couple has a son named Zahaan and a daughter named Shaziyah.